erlmachine/erlmachine/README.md

 Cowboy used as a machine state engine and driven by RESTfull design (via HTTP);

+We improved a much funny concept about engines and gears.
+Gears are main building elements of an engine.
+An engine is one of the most important  parts of a machine itself.

+All modules which don't represent running parts of machine must be named with a convenient part “gear_”.
+There are just tool modules.
+Otherwise all running processes and its respective implementations must be named with a convenient part “engine_”.

 We are working on this, please wait for release